-- Apply 2 inches of each compost and mulch.
+- Apply 2 inches of compost and 4-12 inches of mulch.
 These soil amendments are vital in hot and dry climates where soil can dry in a matter of minutes.
 Reapply compost every 1-2 months and mulch every 3-6 months.

-- Bring potted lime trees indoors during heat waves.
-At the same time, avoid exposing the tree to dramatic temperature swings.
-If the indoor temperature has a difference of 30ºF or more, move the lime tree gradually.
+- Bring potted lime trees indoors during heat waves, and avoid exposing the tree to dramatic temperature swings.
+If the indoor temperature has a difference of 30ºF or more, move the lime tree gradually if possible.

 Cold Weather Tips

 - Insulate the tree’s trunk and canopy with cardboard or bedsheets during times of frost.
 You can also use plastic tarps to reduce ice exposure.

 - Build a mound for planted trees.
 Planted lime trees can benefit from a 1-2 foot high mound of mulch during frost to help insulate them.

 - Avoid exposing potted lime trees to central heat.
 When moving indoors, central heat can do more harm by drying out the leaves quickly.
 This happened to my potted Meyer lemon tree one winter.
 After moving it to a cooler room, it made a quick recovery.

 4. Transplant Shock

 If you’ve recently relocated or repotted your lime tree, and its leaves are drooping or falling off, it’s most likely affected by transplant shock.
 Lime trees can become stressed from the damage from moving and having to establish a new root system.
 For best results, avoid damaging the rootball and plant the tree quickly.